kgish/skillzz/README.md

 Here is a list of todo items for a rainy day.

-* Allow users to login using either username or email.
+* Allow users to login using either their username or email.
 * Allow user to sign up via the registration form.
 * Allow users to include profile picture that can be uploaded.
 * Take into account the availability of workers when matching.